lyntco/lyntco.github.io/_posts/2025-10-25-A beginner game.md

 #### But what does an oil lamp need?

 As far as I can see, and Oil lamp needs oil, and a wick.
 It probably needs oxygen so the flame doesn't get snuffed.
 But that's fairly pedestrian.
 What if this lamp was alive?
 What would the marker of happiness be?
 Probably how big the flame is.
 Maybe a lamp doesn't need to be cleaned if it's glass and gets covered with soot.
 The room could be poorly lit if the lamp is dirty.
 Maybe you need to turn the wick every now and then to make sure there is enough wick to burn.
 Watching a video on oil lamps is teaching me how they work in real life.
 But as Gabe Newell said, ["Realism is not fun"](https://www.youtube.com/watch?v=MGpFEv1-mAo).
-I have room to mve in this and I don't want to work on this for that much longer so I'll make a decision.
+I have room to move in this and I don't want to work on this for that much longer so I'll make a decision.
 The needs can be these:

 - Fuel